eclipse-ibeji/ibeji/docs/tutorials/provider/README.md

 You will need to register your digital twin provider with the [In-Vehicle Digital Twin Service](../../../README.md#high-level-design).
 This registration will make your digital twin provider discoverable by digital twin consumers through the In-Vehicle Digital Twin Service.

 >[In-Vehicle Digital Twin Service:](../../../README.md#high-level-design) Ibeji's architecture has an In-Vehicle Digital Twin Service at its core.
-The In-Vehicle Digital Twin Service captures all of the vehicle's primary capabilities and makes them available to Ibeji consumers.
+The In-Vehicle Digital Twin Service captures all of the vehicle's hardware capabilities and makes them available to Ibeji consumers.

 The following lists out the flow for registering a digital twin provider in the programming language of your choice: